PeterDaveHello/docker-yamllint/README.md

     - find . -name "*.yml" -o -name "*.yaml" | xargs -n 1 yamllint
 ```

-Replace "1.16.0" with the version you want to use, use can also use "latest" for the very new version.
+Replace "1.16.0" with the version you want to use, you can also use "latest" for the very new version.

 ## Build